-Article 12 Gins & Commands for Blind and Deaf (Double Handicap) Athletes
+Article 12 Gins & Commands for Blind and Deaf (Double Handicap) Athletes second penalty negative point).

 12.1 To indicate a non-combative or stalling penalty, the referee shall make the conventional sign and announced the fault with the belt color (green/yellow) or (blue/white) accordingly.